SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Automating retrosynthesis with artificial intelligence expedites organic chemistry research in digital laboratories.
 However, most existing deep-learning approaches are hard to explain, like a “black box” with few insights.
 Here, we propose RetroExplainer, formulizing the retrosynthesis task into a molecular assembly process, containing several retrosynthetic actions guided by deep learning.
 To guarantee a robust performance of our model, we propose three units: a multi-sense and multi-scale Graph Transformer, structure-aware contrastive learning, and dynamic adaptive multi-task learning.
 The results on 12 large-scale benchmark datasets demonstrate the effectiveness of RetroExplainer, which outperforms the state-of-the-art single-step retrosynthesis approaches.
 In addition, the molecular assembly process renders our model with good interpretability, allowing for transparent decision-making and quantitative attribution.
 When extended to multi-step retrosynthesis planning, RetroExplainer has identified 101 pathways, in which 86.9% of the single reactions correspond to those already reported in the literature.
 As a result, RetroExplainer is expected to offer valuable insights for reliable, high-throughput, and high-quality organic synthesis in drug development.

-**Tags:** Cheminformatics, Synthetic chemistry methodology, Drug discovery and development
+**Tags:** Cheminformatics, Drug discovery and development, Synthetic chemistry methodology

 ---